-The "best interests" test is also specified in the following statutory provisions: (1) CWA, s.
+The 'best interests' test is also specified in the following statutory provisions: (1) CWA, s.
 2 (matters to be considered in Decision making relating to a child in need of protective services) and several sections having to do with the protection of children as a matter of public law, and s.
 63(1) (adoption orders); (2) Dependent Adults Act (numerous sections relating to the court appointment of a guardian for an adult and the exercise of power and authority by the guardian); (3) Social Development Act, s.
-5(2) (disclosure of information about a person or dependant of a person who has applied for or received a social allowance or handicap benefit); (4) Young Offenders Act, ss.
-9(1) (summons of parent) and 10(1.2) (publication of report identifying child); and (5) Minors' Property Act, s.
-15 (court confirmation of settlement in respect of injury to child).
+5(2) (disclosure of information about a person or dependant of a person who has

-- (5) Change of Name Act, section 14(3) (dispensing with consent to change of child's name), and - (6) Public Trustee Act, section 7(6) (maintenance and education of minors).
 Formerly, the "best interests of the child" was expressed as the "welfare of the child" or "minor."
-The phrase "welfare of the minor" is still found in two DRA provisions: - (1) section 56(2)(a) (custody or access order in favour of either parent), and - (2) section 59 (court order for the delivery of a minor to a parent or other responsible person).
+The phrase "welfare of the minor" is still found in two DRA provisions:

+- (1) section 56(2)(a) (custody or access order in favour of either parent), and - (2) section 59 (court order for the delivery of a minor to a parent or other responsible person).